About the Islamic Law Online Database

 Islamic Law Online is a collection of English language materials on Islam available throughout the world.
 It includes books, chapters in books, journal articles and theses, but does not include newspapers, magazines or unpublished articles.

-The Centre for Islamic Law and Society takes a broad view of the interconnectedness of law and society.
+The Centre for Indonesian Law, Islam and Society takes a broad view of the interconnectedness of law and society.
 The database therefore also includes some selected materials dealing with the historical, cultural, social and economic backgrounds of Islam.
 It is, however, not exhaustive.

 This database does not claim to be complete.
 Any assistance that you, the user, can provide in identifying materials or providing bibliographic material is very much appreciated.
-The database includes a function allowing users to suggest amterials for inclusion, (see below) and we encourage its use!
+The database includes a function allowing users to suggest materials for inclusion (see below) and we encourage its use.

 Searching the Database